F0lak/dm_open_ref/ref/mob/mob.md

 ## mob

-Mobs are \"mobile objects\" derived from `/mob`, which derives from `/atom/movable`.
+Mobs are "mobile objects" derived from `/mob`, which derives from `/atom/movable`.
 Human players are associated with a mob when they log on.
-Mobs are typically used for other \"creature\" types as well such as NPCs.
+Mobs are typically used for other "creature" types as well such as NPCs.
 This type is slightly more complex than objs since it can be attached to a client.